 Monthly plans for e-commerce stores range from $12 to $299, but most online store builders let you have a free 14-day trial.
 Use this free trial period to evaluate the platform’s features vis-à-vis the value for money that you can get.

 Remember—the volume of products you sell or the amount of revenue you generate should help you figure out the type of plan to get.

 Check the features.

-When it comes to managing an e-commerce site, these features are must-haves:
+When it comes to managing both small and a multi-store ecommerce platform, these features are must-haves:

 - Multi-channel integration which lets you sell across different social media channels and marketplaces.

 - Abandoned cart recovery which lets you send reminder emails to customers who have pending items to check out.

 - SSL or secure socket layer certificate which helps in protecting customer data, such as their bank or credit card information.